chapter 3: The Ultimate Guide to Crochet in the Round

 As you master the basics of crochet circles and begin to improve your skills and confidence, play with the placement and number of increases in each round.
 This is the best way to see first hand how these changes will effect your project.

 To supplement this chapter, have a look at this episode of B.Hooked TV where the topic is starting and ending crochet rounds.
-In Chapter 4 we’ll look at how to crochet another basic shape, the square.
+In Chapter 4 we’ll look at the fundamentals of another basic shape, the square.